 in the language of the country of your choice.
 Remember to show maturity and to tell your audience what you are hoping to learn and get out of your study abroad program.
 Briefly explain your personal and academic goals.
 Most study abroad program administrators particularly want to know why you desire to study abroad in the country of your choice.

 If your Personal Statement/Essay is like a written handshake, then your Interview is your actual - in person - handshake

 If your Personal Statement/Essay is like a written handshake, then your Interview is your actual—in person—handshake.
 The Interview process lets a program selection committee match your face with your name.
 It allows them to see you on a more personal and human level, rather than just on paper.
 Since first impressions can leave lasting impressions, it is important to present yourself as best as possible.
 You may want to dress professionally for your interview, and get a good night's sleep beforehand.
-As you may be asked about the current events of France, it's helpful to read French and U.S. news in preparation for your interview.
+As you may be asked about the current events of the country of your choice, it's helpful to read a citizen of the country of your choice and U.S. news in preparation for your interview.
 Remember your manners and be polite; give others your full attention and listen to everything being asked of you.
 Since group interviews are common, make sure to listen to other students as well.
 However, remember that a group interview is not a competition between you and the other students; you do not need to talk longer or louder than the others.
 If a question catches you off guard, or you don't know the answer, ask the person to repeat the question.
 Take your time when answering, and be honest if you don't know something.

 3. Relevant Questions

 - Does your personal statement/essay sound like a "written handshake" and make a good first impression?